Akula175/Akula175/README.md

 Hi!
 I'm Toby.

 I suck at Coding.
-Don't look at my Code, you have been warned.
+This is just where i Dump my scripts.

+You have been warned, have a nice day :)